 - The articles sent by the author must be an original script and is not being considered for publication and not being published by other journal or publishers.
 This is done through a waiver of rights of copyright to the publisher and a statement about plagiarism filled by the author.

-- All of submitted works will be checked by anti plagiarism software.
+- All the submitted works will be checked by anti-plagiarism software.
 At present, all of the articles have been checked for plagiarism by using free software, but due to limitations in the software database, we start using the software checker this year.

-- Articles reviewed by peer review team who are competent in their field as a way to control plagiarism.
+- Articles reviewed by peer review teams who are competent in their field as a way to control plagiarism.